Scripture References: Acts 9:1-31 and recorded again later when Saul testifies in trials- Acts 22:1-21 and Acts 26:9-20

 Saul (later known by his Roman name, Paul) was an extremely zealous Jew who believed that those who followed Jesus were blaspheming God.
-He even hunted for Christians so he could arrest or kill them for what they believed.
+He even hunted for followers of Jesus so he could arrest or kill them for what they believed.
 Saul had to face the fact that he had been wrong all of his life when Jesus came to him on the road to Damascus and blinded him with a bright light.
 Saul continued to the city of Damascus where he regained his sight and was filled with the Holy Spirit.
-He was baptised by a Christian named Ananias.
+He was baptised by a disciple named Ananias.
 Saul immediately began preaching the truth about Jesus and this made some people angry.
 His friends snuck him out of Damascus in a basket.
 After preaching in Jerusalem he had to escape danger there too.
 Saul changed from hating Jesus to loving Jesus.

 Saul will later be known by his Roman name, Paul, but he is first introduced in Acts by his Jewish name, Saul.

 The New Testament contains many writings eventually produced by the man who was later known as the Apostle Paul.
-Most of these writings are in the form of epistles, or letters, to churches and individuals.
+These writings are in the form of epistles, or letters, to churches and individuals.
 Reading these letters reveals much about Saul but it is in Acts that we read how he was personally visited by Jesus and assigned the task of taking the Gospel to the Gentiles.

 Among many others there are two significant things to note.
 Firstly, Jesus considers persecution of his followers as persecution of himself.
 Years later Saul, himself, will explain that Christians are the “body of Christ, and each is a part of it.”
 (1 Corinthians 12:27).
 As Christians, if someone hurts you or me then Jesus feels our pain.

-The opening words of this chapter “Saul was still breathing out murderous threats against the Lord’s disciples” paints a graphic picture of what Christians thought of Saul.
+The opening words of this chapter “Saul was still breathing out murderous threats against the Lord’s disciples” paints a graphic picture of what followers of Jesus thought of Saul.
 If Jesus had not come to Ananias in a vision in Damascus then Ananias would certainly not have risked his life to meet Saul.
 Jesus directed him to find Saul to a home on Straight Street.
 This street still exists today in Old Damascus.

 There were plenty of visions going around that day.
-At the same time Ananias was having a vision instructing him to go to Straight Street Saul was having a vision telling him to expect a visit from a Christian called Ananias.
+At the same time Ananias was having a vision instructing him to go to Straight Street Saul was having a vision telling him to expect a visit from a disciple called Ananias.

-Saul returned to a very angry situation after the his three years in Arabia.
-We learn from one of his later letters that the governor in Damascus had the city guarded so they could arrest Saul (2 Corinthians 11:32-33).
+Saul returned to a very angry situation after his three years in Arabia.
+We learn in one of his later letters that the governor in Damascus had the city guarded so they could arrest Saul (2 Corinthians 11:32-33).
 A wall surrounded the city so Saul’s followers put him in a basket and lowered him out through a window in the wall.

-Saul attempted to join the disciples of Jesus in Jerusalem but need the help of Barnabas to convince others to accept him.
+Saul attempted to join the disciples of Jesus in Jerusalem but needed the help of Barnabas to convince others to accept him.
 Barnabas took him to the apostles and spoke on Saul’s behalf.
 (Read more about Barnabas and Saul in the stories like the Antioch Church and Paul’s 1st Missionary Journey)